 Our Dedicated Business Lawyers are Ready to Help You.

-Allan Snelling LLP is the business law firm of choice for many of Kanata’s small and medium-sized family, technology and not-for-profit organizations.
+Allan Snelling LLP is the business law firm of choice for many of Kanata’s small and medium-sized families, technology and not-for-profit organizations.
 Over the years we have honed our skills and broadened our perspective to ensure our business clients benefit from competitive, high-quality, situation and task appropriate counsel and service.

 COLLABORATIVE APPROACH TO YOUR BUSINESS ISSUES

 Our business Lawyers approach—internally and with our clients—sets us apart.
-We take the time to develop a full understanding of a business’ history, mission, values, products and services.
+We take the time to develop a full understanding of a business’ history, mission, values, products, and services.
 Our Ottawa business Lawyers work to anticipate potential legal problems and to mitigate risk.
 We understand the collaborative nature of business, and that success is a great deal easier to achieve when your legal, tax and accounting advisors work closely with each other to achieve your goals.

 Here are just a few of the business law transactions on which we advise:

 - Distribution and licensing agreements